Wolff baronets: History

 Sir Jacob Wolff was sent by his uncle, also named Jacob Wolff (1698–1759), to London to look after his business interests there.
-The latter was a leading banker in Saint Petersburg, then capital of the Russian Empire.
+The latter was a leading trader (Business partner of Matthew Shiffner at "Shiffner & Wolff") and banker in Saint Petersburg, then capital of the Russian Empire.
 There he also served as consul and general resident of the Kingdom of Great Britain.
 After the death of his childless uncle, Sir Jacob Wolff inherited his fortune of £120,000.

 Sir Jacob Wolff was naturalised 1762 as a British citizen and married 1766 Anne the daughter of Edward Weston of Somerby Hall, Lincolnshire.
 The couple first lived at Cams Hall, Hampshire and later Mellyfont Abbey, Wookey, Somerset, and Chulmleigh, Devon and were buried at St Matthew's church, Wookey, Somerset where a monument stands in memory of the 1st Baronet, the Dame and their children.

 Sir James William Weston Wolff, the only son of Sir Jacob Wolff, married Francis Adkins in 1800.
 They had three daughters, Lucie, Sophie and Charlotte.
 The title became extinct on the death of the second Baronet in 1837.